 - Partial or total vision loss

 It is possible for early stages of diabetic retinopathy to be treated and reversed.
 Once a person reaches the later stages, they are at risk of permanent vision changes, loss, or scarring due to lack of blood flow and oxygenation.

 The primary treatment for reversing diabetic eye disease is controlling your blood sugar levels, reducing high blood pressure, and generally managing your diabetes.
 Maintaining a healthy weight and eating a well-balanced diet can help improve your insulin sensitivity and lower your blood sugar levels.
 Consistent dilated eye exams will help you stay informed of your eye health and even catch problems before symptoms begin.
 Addressing health issues early is the key to avoiding irreversible damage to vision.

 If you have diabetes, you are at risk for vision problems.
 Managing your overall health and controlling your diabetes is vital to retaining healthy vision.
 If you know you have diabetes and blurred vision is occurring, or if you are experiencing other symptoms related to diabetic eye disease, please contact us.
-The experienced, Board Certified Ophthalmologists at Heart of Texas Eye Institute are here to help you with the exams you need and help put together a treatment plan.
+The experienced, Board Certified Ophthalmologists at Heart of Texas Eye Care are here to help you with the exams you need and help put together a treatment plan.